claudiajs/example-projects/svg-to-pdf-s3-converter/README.md

 Lambda function that waits for SVG files uploaded to S3, converts them to PDF using rsvg-convert (librsvg and cairo) and uploads back to S3.

 This example shows how to wire up S3 file conversion that runs an external processor, in this case [rsvg-convert](http://live.gnome.org/LibRsvg).
-This example project uses a [pre-built binary version of rsvg-convert for AWS Lambda](https://github.com/claudiajs/rsvg-convert-aws-lambda-binary).
+This example project uses a Lambda Layer (`arn:aws:lambda:us-east-1:145266761615:layer:rsvg-convert:2`) containing the [pre-built binary version of rsvg-convert for AWS Lambda](https://github.com/effortless-serverless/rsvg-convert-aws-lambda-binary).

 ## Prerequisites